 The present writer is not against organisation as such.
-In fact, I have always maintained that there is a need for organisation, otherwise it would be impossible to act even to create the initial conditions of individual autonomy essential to the growth of the revolutionary process..
+In fact, I have always maintained that there is a need for organisation, otherwise it would be impossible to act even to create the initial conditions of individual autonomy essential to the growth of the revolutionary process.
 But that does not say much.
-Organisation is a means and, within certain limits, it multiplies the strength of the individual, producing a new collective strength which single individuals could never hope to gain from to the inactivity of the teachers who were, however, itching to take an active role in public life and were seeking a way forward.
-We resolved to act in concert and, in the interests of the peasants and workers, to found a new Committee in place of the one made up of officers and kulaks2 elected, not by all of the peasants, but only by the richer ones among them.
+Organisation is a means and, within certain limits, it multiplies the strength of the individual, producing a new collective strength which single individuals could never hope to gain from the mere sum of the desires of all.
+That said, however, this strength can be wasted and get lost in the meandering of an involuntary bureaucracy that ends up suffocating it.
+The wider and more articulated the organisation becomes, the more a network of ramifications and reciprocal control develops, obstructing the very efficiency one was looking for at the start.